danielberenberg/system-triangle-citizen/README.md

+# model-from-constraints
+Generates a 3D structural model of a protein sequence given structural constraints.
+- `extract_constraints.py` will generate constraint matrices from protein structure and save as a `.npz` file.
+- `make_model.py` will process constraint `.npz` files and generate models using them.

+# Table of Contents
 [model-from-constraints](#model-from-constraints)
 - [Modeling Details](#modeling-details)
 - [Technical Details](#technical-details)
 - [Dependencies](#dependencies)
 - [References and external links](#references-and-external-links)

-# model-from-constraints

-Generates a 3D structural model of a protein sequence given structural constraints.
-- `extract_constraints.py` will generate constraint matrices from protein structure and save as a `.npz` file.
-- `make_model.py` will process constraint `.npz` files and generate models using them.

 # Modeling Details
 - Structures are modeled using the `Rosetta` macromolecular modeling suite through the `PyRosetta` interface.